barryclark/jekyll-now/pages/study/zen/gateless-case2-full.md

 One interesting exercise is to examine each line according to a distinction between gradual enlightenment or sudden enlightenment.

-"**Such a person does not fall...**" - This sounds very much like something someone from the school of gradual enlightenment would say.
+"**Such a person does not fall...**" - This sounds very much like something said by someone from the school of gradual enlightenment.
 Maybe the old man comes from the northern school.

-"**With this** I was **reborn five hundred times as a fox**" - Again here, the old man holds a view in which a single wrong answer can throw you into a long line of rebirths, that can be exhausted.
+"**With this** I was **reborn five hundred times as a fox**" - Again here, the old man holds a view in which a single wrong answer can throw you into a long line of rebirths (that can be exhausted).
 It sounds to me that the old man still holds the view of gradual enlightenment at this point of the conversation.

 "**Such a person does not evade...**" - Hyakujo is providing an answer that fits well in the view of sudden enlightenment.